chethiya/synced-append/README.md

  files.log += ".more"
  sync.start files

  # Try removing these two lines.
-When this file is recovered the file
+If not bytes are committed to a file
- # will be removed.
+ # the file will be removed when recovered.
  logWriter.append 'first line\n'
  sync.sync()

- # Force stop the program with uncommited appends
+ # Force stop the program with uncommitted appends
  exit = (code) ->
   console.log """
    exit #{code}\n